Targeted Learning for Variable Importance: Methodology

 \begin{lemma} Let

 The efficient influence function is:

 where \(X^\pi \sim X\), and \(X^\pi \perp X\). \end{lemma}

-We note that the performance of the density ratio estimation in the first term can be unstable, due to extrapolation and inherent low density at certain regions -- a problem also happens for the decorrelated LOCO as mentioned in \cite{verdinelli2024decorrelated}.
+We note that the performance of the density ratio estimation in the first term can be unstable, due to extrapolation and inherent low density at certain regions -- a problem that also applies to the decorrelated LOCO as mentioned in \cite{verdinelli2024decorrelated}.